 Borrowing Law Library Materials

 Most law library items may be checked out for 90 days.
 Some collections, such as Reference materials, do not circulate outside the library, but are eligible for the GoodScan service.
-Books and other resources available in the Reserve collection will circulate in the Fall 2021 semester.
+Books and other resources available in the Reserve collection are limited to 4-hour checkout.

 Students enrolled in the international LLM program may borrow Goodson Law Library dictionaries in the Reference Collection for a 24-hour loan period, on the day before or the day of a final examination for which translating dictionaries have been approved for international LLM use.
 Please request these by emailing Circulation staff.

 The Law Library has an outdoor book return where books borrowed from any Duke library may be returned.
 The external book return is located outside the main entrance to the law school, which is on Science Drive opposite the Sanford School for Public Policy.

 Duke Law community members may also securely return items to the drop slot inside the Law Library entrance.

 Law Library items from borrowers who do not have Law School building access may be returned to any Duke library and they will be delivered to the Law Library.